 On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Understanding Stress gives some resources about stress and how it impacts us, for example, in disrupted sleep.
-It also outlines some of the specific stresses delivered in the current coronavirus situation.
+It also outlines some of the specific stresses delivered in the challenging times of the current coronavirus situation.

 Coping Skills gives resources to practice and learn coping skills.
 These are a repertoire of skills to draw upon and immediately use in situations that are stressful and cause us to feel emotionally distressed.

-Managing Emotions gives information about understanding strong emotions in stressful times, and some resources and activities to help us manage in these situations.
+Managing Emotions gives information about understanding strong emotions in challenging times.
+It presents some resources and activities to help protect us from being overwhelmed in these situations.
 This can help us to plan positive choices and take any decision-making from a calm centre within any storms we are facing in our lives

-Being Kind To Yourself gives information on how we can take care of ourselves in stressful times.
+Being Kind To Yourself gives information on how we can take care of ourselves in challenging times.

-Positive Relationships gives information about building and maintaining positive relationships in stressful times.
+Positive Relationships gives information about building and maintaining positive relationships in challenging times.

-Learn Mindfulness gives you information about mindfulness for your health and well-being, as well as some foundational activities to strengthen your daily Mindfulness practice.
+Learn Mindfulness gives you information about mindfulness for your health and well-being in challenging times, as well as some foundational activities to strengthen your daily Mindfulness practice.

 Resilience gives a brief conceptual model of resilience.

 Discover Balance gives some information on practising flexible thinking, to help us keep our balance in these challenging times.

-Finding Calm gives information to help us to develop our inner calm, emotional control, perseverance, and a strong sense of self.
+Finding Calm gives information to help us to develop our inner calm, emotional control, perseverance, and a strong sense of self, within challenging times.

 Well-being Activities gives a range of activities for you to explore.
 These draw upon all of the information in this site and build your practise skills.
-They are designed to strengthen your mental health and well-being.
+They are designed to strengthen your mental health and well-being in challenging times.

 Neuroscience and Well-being contains links to neuroscience research about well-being, all targeted to the information on this site.

 Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the the current coronavirus situation.